Anthony Eden: Legacy

-US Secretary of State Dean Acheson regarded Eden as a quite old-fashioned amateur in politics typical of the British Establishment.
+US Secretary of State Dean Acheson regarded Eden as quite an old-fashioned amateur in politics, typical of the British establishment.
 In contrast, Soviet Leader Nikita Khrushchev commented that until his Suez adventure Eden had been "in the top world class".

 Eden was heavily influenced by Stanley Baldwin when he first entered Parliament.
-After earlier combative beginnings, he cultivated a low-key speaking style that relied heavily on rational argument and consensus-building, rather than rhetoric and party point-scoring, which was often highly effective in the House of Commons.
+After earlier combative beginnings, he cultivated a low-key speaking style that relied heavily on rational argument and consensus-building, rather than rhetoric and party point-scoring, which was often highly effective in the Commons.
 However, he was not always an effective public speaker, and his parliamentary performances sometimes disappointed many of his followers, such as after his resignation from Neville Chamberlain's government.
 Winston Churchill once even commented on one of Eden's speeches that the latter had used every cliché except "God is love".
-That was deliberate since Eden often struck out original phrases from speech drafts and replaced them with clichés.
+That was deliberate; Eden often struck out original phrases from speech drafts and replaced them with clichés.

 Eden's inability to express himself clearly is often attributed to shyness and lack of self-confidence.
 Eden is known to have been much more direct in meeting with his secretaries and advisers than in cabinet meetings and public speeches and sometimes tended to become enraged and behave "like a child", only to regain his temper within a few minutes.
-Many who worked for him remarked that he was "two men": one charming, erudite, and hard-working and the other petty and prone to temper tantrums during which he would insult his subordinates.
+Many who worked for him remarked that he was "two men": one charming, erudite, and hard-working, and the other petty and prone to temper tantrums, during which he would insult his subordinates.

 As prime minister, Eden was notorious for telephoning ministers and newspaper editors from 6 a.m. onward.
 Rothwell wrote that even before Suez, the telephone had become "a drug": "During the Suez Crisis Eden's telephone mania exceeded all bounds".

 Eden was notoriously "unclubbable" and offended Churchill by declining to join The Other Club.
 He also declined honorary membership in the Athenaeum.
 However, he maintained friendly relations with Opposition MPs; for example, George Thomas received a kind two-page letter from Eden on learning that his stepfather had died.
 Eden was a Trustee of the National Gallery (in succession to MacDonald) between 1935 and 1949.
 He also had a deep knowledge of Persian poetry and of Shakespeare and would bond with anybody who could display similar knowledge.

-Rothwell wrote that although Eden was capable of acting with ruthlessness, for instance over the repatriation of the Cossacks in 1945, his main concern was to avoid being seen as "an appeaser", such as over the Soviet reluctance to accept a democratic Poland in October 1944.
+Rothwell wrote that, although Eden was capable of acting with ruthlessness, for instance over the repatriation of the Cossacks in 1945, his main concern was to avoid being seen as "an appeaser", such as over the Soviet reluctance to accept a democratic Poland in October 1944.
 Like many people, Eden convinced himself that his past actions were more consistent than they had in fact been.